-The state has net influx of 2,000 people foreign workforce a year, compared to domestic migration that has been relatively stagnant, Bird pointed out.
+The state has a net influx of 2,000 people per year from other countries, compared to domestic migration that has been relatively stagnant, Bird pointed out.

-But there isn’t the same concentration of immigrants, and too many legal restriction to make that a viable solution to workforce issues, said several panelists.
+But there isn’t the same concentration of immigrants, and too many legal restrictions to make that a viable solution to workforce issues, said several panelists.

-There are many talented people around the world, said Herr, but for most large companies, it was easier and cheaper to expand overseas rather than try to move them here.
+There are many talented people around the world, said Herr, but for most large companies, it’s easier and cheaper to expand overseas rather than try to move them here.